Victor Davis Hanson: Obama criticism

 Hanson was a critic of President Barack Obama.
 He criticized the Obama administration for what he saw as "appeasing" Iran and Russia, and blamed Obama for the outbreak of the war in Ukraine in 2014.
 In May 2016, Hanson argued that Obama failed to maintain a credible threat of deterrence and that "the next few months may prove the most dangerous since World War II."

 Personal life

 On June 18, 1977, Hanson married Cara Webb.
 They had three children—two daughters and a son.
 The couple divorced in 2005.
 In 2013, Hanson married Jennifer Heyne.
-In 2014, Hanson's youngest daughter, Susannah, died of leukemia.
+In 2014, Hanson's younger daughter, Susannah, died of leukemia.

 Hanson's mother, sister-in-law and maternal aunt have also died of cancer.

+Hanson had surgery to remove a mucinous adenocarcinoma from his lung on December 31, 2025 at Stanford.
+He then suffered complications due to an arterial aneurism which led to an extended recovery.

 Hanson resides on a farm outside of Selma in California's Central Valley, which has been in his family since the 1870s.